bormaxi8080/osint-timeline/DRAFT.md

 Tau is a framework for building low maintenance & highly scalable cloud computing platforms that software developers will love: https://github.com/taubyte/tau

+Tiny Tracer - A Pin Tool for tracing API calls etc: https://github.com/hasherezade/tiny_tracer

 ----

 **Linux & DevOps:**

 lakeFS is an open-source tool that transforms your object storage into a Git-like repository.
 It enables you to manage your data lake the way you manage your code: https://github.com/treeverse/lakeFS

+Fragtunnel is a proof-of-concept (PoC) TCP tunnel tool that you can use to tunnel your application's traffic and bypass next-generation firewalls en route to the target: https://github.com/efeali/fragtunnel

 ----